-8 Uncertainty
+7 Uncertainty

-The uncertainties for the AIRS v7 geophysical products are impacted by radiance noise amplification due to cloud clearing Susskind et al. (2003) and the neural net first guess, while state vector errors are estimated based on regressions.
-CLIMCAPS L2 geophysical products are similarly impacted by cloud clearing noise in the radiances, but these are fully propagated together with geophysical error estimates from the MERRA2 first guess, through the retrieval algorithm which uses Optimal Estimation Smith and Barnet (2020).
+The uncertainties for the AIRS v7 geophysical products are impacted by radiance noise amplification due to cloud clearing (Susskind et al., 2003) and the neural net first guess, while state vector errors are estimated based on regressions.
+CLIMCAPS L2 geophysical products are similarly impacted by cloud clearing noise in the radiances, but these are fully propagated together with geophysical error estimates from the MERRA2 first guess, through the retrieval algorithm which uses Optimal Estimation (Smith & Barnet, 2020).
 No estimate of uncertainties are available for the monthly L3 products.

-The uncertainties for the AIRS_RT trends is much more straightforward: the spectral uncertainties shown in Figure 4 are used together with the state vector covariance matrices to generate the uncertainty matrix using the relevant equations of Optimal Estimation (Rodgers, 2000); we use the diagonal elements for the final uncertainties.
-Panels (A) and (C) of Figure 14 shows the zonally averaged (D/N) uncertainties as a function of pressure and latitude.
-Inspection of the radiance trends uncertainties shown in the center panel of Figure 4 shows the upper atmosphere temperature sounding region (650-700 cm $^{-1}$) has much larger uncertainty in the polar regions.
-The instrument and spectroscopy characteristics, coupled with these observational uncertainties, are such that for temperature the smallest errors are in the tropics while the largest errors are in polar upper atmosphere, which are the regions below 100 mb where the ERA5 trends differ most from AIRS_RT trends.
-Similarly for water vapor the larger errors are in the lower atmosphere and above about 300 mb; the constant RH assumption and MLS a-priori help alleviate the errors.
+The uncertainties for the AIRS\RT trends is much more straightforward: the spectral uncertainties shown in Figure B2 are used together with the state vector covariance matrices to generate the uncertainty matrix using the relevant equations of Optimal Estimation Rodgers (2000); we use the diagonal elements for the final uncertainties.
+Panels (A) and (C) of Figure 12 shows the zonally averaged (D/N) uncertainties as a function of pressure and latitude.
+Inspection of the radiance trends uncertainties shown in the center panel of Figure B2 shows the upper atmosphere temperature sounding region (650-700 cm-1) has much larger uncertainty in the polar regions.
+The instrument and spectroscopy characteristics, coupled with these observational uncertainties, are such that for temperature the smallest errors are in the tropics while the largest errors are in po-

-Figure 14.
+Figure 12.
 Zonally averaged D/N plots of (A) temperature uncertainties in K yr-1 and (B) temperature trends in K yr-1 together with null hypothesis.
-(C) and (D) are the same except for fractional water vapor uncertainty and trends in 1/year.
+(C) and (D) are the same except for fractional water vapor uncertainty and trends in 1/yearyr-1.
+Horizontal axis are in degrees latitude while vertical axis are pressure (mb) - logarithmic for temperature and linear for water vapor.
 See text for more detailed explanation.